 - malted milk and cherry milkshake mix-ins

-Due to the lower percentage of products that contain gluten, Five Guys may have a slightly lower risk of cross-contamination than other fast food restaurants.
+Due to the lower percentage of products that contain gluten, Five Guys may have a slightly lower risk of cross contamination than other fast food restaurants.
 However, a lower risk doesn’t mean there’s no risk.

 KFC specializes in breaded, fried chicken, so it’s not much of a surprise that their gluten-free options are limited.
 The only options on the menu here are sides, including their green beans and corn.